This chapter contains the following topics:

 An event on a form, such as a button or a field

 A report (UBE)

 A table trigger

-With the B98ORCH business function, you can extend EnterpriseOne applications beyond transactional boundaries by linking disparate ERP tasks into a single, automated business process.
-Or you can enable an EnterpriseOne application to automatically pass data to a REST-enabled third-party application via an orchestration.
-Or you can enable an EnterpriseOne application to automatically send notifications to a group of users.
+With the B98ORCH business function, you can extend EnterpriseOne applications beyond transactional boundaries by linking disparate ERP tasks into a single automated business process.
+Alternatively, you can enable an EnterpriseOne application to automatically pass data to a REST-enabled third-party application through an orchestration or automatically send notifications to a group of users.

-When a new orchestration is saved in the Orchestrator Studio, the name of orchestration is used to define an endpoint on the AIS Server.
-The endpoint URL is:
+When you create and save an orchestration in the Orchestrator Studio, it automatically becomes a published REST service.
+The name of an orchestration is used to define an endpoint on the AIS Server.
+The endpoint URL is